beckmana/Flashcard-o-matic/README.md

 * Restart prompt
 When all cards are finished, a message is shown and the user is offered the opportunity to restart the deck.
 If the user does not restart the deck, they return to the home screen.

-  * You can use window.confirm() to create the modal dialog shown in the screenshot below.

 * Study restart prompt